MicrosoftDocs/sql-docs/docs/tools/visual-studio-code/sql-server-develop-use-vscode.md

 ---
 title: Use the Visual Studio Code mssql extension
-description: Use the mssql extension for Visual Studio Code to edit and run Transact-SQL scripts for SQL Server on Linux. ms.topic: conceptual ms.custom:
+description: Use the mssql extension for Visual Studio Code to edit and run Transact-SQL scripts on Windows, macOS, and Linux. ms.topic: conceptual ms.custom:
 - event-tier1-build-2022